When you set up a server on the internet, it becomes an instant target for various attacks by internet bots.

 Here we have the following benefits of using the Cloudflare tunnel –

-• To protect your web applications from attacks, Tunnel integrates with DDoS Protection and Web Application Firewall (WAF).
+- To protect your web applications from attacks, Tunnel integrates with DDoS Protection and Web Application Firewall (WAF).

-• It allows you to easily secure and encrypt application traffic to any sort of infrastructure, allowing you to hide your web server IP addresses, block direct attacks, and get back to providing fantastic services.
+- It allows you to easily secure and encrypt application traffic to any sort of infrastructure, allowing you to hide your web server IP addresses, block direct attacks, and get back to providing fantastic services.

-• Tunnel enables you to easily deploy infrastructure in a Zero Trust environment, ensuring that all requests to your resources are routed through Cloudflare’s advanced security filters.
+- Tunnel enables you to easily deploy infrastructure in a Zero Trust environment, ensuring that all requests to your resources are routed through Cloudflare’s advanced security filters.

-• Through Cloudflare’s network, applications that were previously accessible to anybody via the origin IP are now only accessible to authenticated users.
+- Through Cloudflare’s network, applications that were previously accessible to anybody via the origin IP are now only accessible to authenticated users.

-How Cloudflare Tunnel works
+How Cloudflare Tunnel Works

 Cloudflare Tunnel establishes a connection between your infrastructure and Cloudflare.

-A lightweight connector(Cloudflared) that your team operates in your environment, allows services to reach Cloudflare and your customers via an outbound-only connection, bypassing the need to open holes in your firewall.
+Cloudflared, a lightweight connector your team operates, enables services to reach Cloudflare and customers through an outbound-only connection, eliminating the need to open firewall holes.

 Cloudflared establishes outbound connections (tunnels) between your resources and the Cloudflare edge.
 Tunnels are persistent objects that use DNS records to redirect traffic.

-You can run as many cloudflared processes (connectors) as you need within the same tunnel.
 These processes will connect to the Cloudflare edge and send traffic to the Cloudflare data center closest to you.

 You can check the status of your tunnels and get a comprehensive list of active and inactive tunnels once your first tunnel is connected to Cloudflare.